ReLIFE: Manga

 The manga began publication on the Comico app in 2013 with physical publication of the series following in 2014.
-The series was added to the streaming service Crunchyroll manga service on December 21, 2015.
-As of the March 5, 2018, Crunchyroll no longer hosts the manga.
+The series was added to the Crunchyroll Manga service on December 21, 2015.
+On March 5, 2018, Crunchyroll removed the series.

 Several new chapters were also published by Yayoiso but are not for sale on Amazon.
-These episodes are available as online reader on the Comico (NHN Japan) official website and many others.
-English translation is also available for this manga on Comico's English website Pocket Comics.
+These episodes are available as online reader on the Comico official website.
+An English translation is also available for this manga on Comico's English website Pocket Comics.
 The last Report is 222 Named: "Restart Life".
 In volume 15, two bonus chapters, were added.
 The first is an epilogue.
-It picks up the same night Chizuru and Arata regain their memories of each other, and ends just over 4 years later.
+It picks up the same night Chizuru and Arata regain their memories of each other, and ends just over four years later.
 The other bonus chapter was a prologue, which covers how Arata was chosen to be a subject.

 Anime

 It was announced on February 13, 2015, that the webtoon series would be getting an anime television adaptation that is scheduled to air on July 2, 2016.
 The anime's main cast, broadcast information and first key visual was unveiled at the AnimeJapan 2016 convention in Japan on March 26, 2016.
-TMS Entertainment is producing the series, with Satoru Kosaka directing, Michiko Yokote and Kazuho Hyodo handling series composition, Junko Yamanaka designing the characters, and Masayasu Tsuboguchi composing the music.
+TMS Entertainment produced the series, with Satoru Kosaka directing, Michiko Yokote and Kazuho Hyodo handling series composition, Junko Yamanaka designing the characters, and Masayasu Tsuboguchi composing the music.
 All 13 episodes of the anime were pre-streamed before the television broadcast on the ReLIFE Channel app on June 24, 2016.
-Crunchyroll released all episodes of the anime for premium members on July 1, 2016, each episode was made available for free members throughout the following weeks.
-The anime is licensed in North America by Crunchyroll, and Funimation released it on home video with an English dub.
+Crunchyroll released all episodes of the anime for premium members on July 1, 2016; each episode was made available for free members throughout the following weeks.
+Funimation released it on home video with an English dub.

-A 4-episode finale was streamed on Amazon Prime Video and released on Blu-ray & DVD on March 21, 2018.
+A four-episode finale was streamed on Amazon Prime Video and released on Blu-ray & DVD on March 21, 2018.

 Episode list

 Music

 The opening theme is "Button" by Penguin Research, while various artists perform a different ending theme for each episode.
 The ending songs are compiled into one album titled "MD2000 ~ReLIFE Ending Songs~" to be released on September 21, 2016.
-The title "MD2000" comes from a type of mini disc that came out in 2000 while the concept of the ending themes comes from the songs that Kaizaki used to hear back in his (old) high school days.
+The title "MD2000" comes from a type of mini disc that came out in 2000 while the concept of the ending themes comes from the songs that Kaizaki used to hear back in his previous high school days.

-A series of character songs also released from August 3, 2016, started with Arata Kaizaki from volume 1.
+A series of character songs also released from August 3, 2016, started with Arata Kaizaki from volume one.
 Each CD contains two songs with a respective instrumental version.
 A soundtrack CD containing 23 pieces of background music from the anime is released on September 14, 2016.
 The music is composed by Masayusu Tzboguchi.